Spiral Antidepressant Withdrawal Field Guide

 Withdrawal Characteristics

-Often begins rapidly after dose reduction (days to weeks)
+• Often begins rapidly after dose reduction (days to weeks)

-Symptoms different from original depression/anxiety
+• Symptoms differ from original depression/anxiety

-May include physical symptoms like dizziness, "brain zaps"
+• May include physical symptoms like dizziness, "brain zaps"

-Improves quickly if medication is reinstated
+• Improves quickly if medication is reinstated

 Relapse Characteristics

-Usually develops more gradually (weeks to months)
+• Usually develops more gradually (weeks to months)

-Symptoms match original depression/anxiety pattern
+• Symptoms match the original depression/anxiety pattern

-Persistent and often worsening over time
+• Persistent and often worsens over time

-Less physical, more psychological symptoms
+• Typically less physical, more psychological symptoms

-Takes weeks to improve if medication is reinstated
+• Takes weeks to improve if medication is reinstated

 Collaborative Assessment

+What If It's Relapse?
 Responding to Possible Relapse

 Consider Restarting Treatment